clavisound/SlimLoRa/README.md

 Session from EEPROM.
 - [x] Restore works with Device address, AppSKey and NetworkKey.
 After Join, there is no need to rejoin if the device is powered off.
 - [ ] Something funny with RX counter happening?
+- [ ] If you compile with different options, of if you change part of your skectch relative to EEPROM (EEMEM) the address of the data are changing places!
+This is "[bug](https://arduino.stackexchange.com/a/93879/59046)" on avr/eeprom.h.
+Solution #1: Don't enable keep session.
+Solution #2: Erase the Join byte on EEPROM location.
+Track it with: `avr-objdump -D` on .eemem section.

 # Untested